 Change the news sources Google uses

-From the Settings menu, choose News and then Customize.
-This gives you a list of popular news sites that Google will report from when you ask to, “Listen to news.”
+From the Settings menu, choose the Services tab, then scroll to News.
+This gives you a list of popular news sites that Google will report from when you ask to “Listen to news.”
 Keep in mind that Assistant will provide news from all the sources you select, so you don’t want to choose repeats.
-Choose your favorite news and sports sources from the list, and add in specialized reports (technology, stocks, etc.) as needed.
+Choose your favorite news and sports sources from the list, change the order, and add in specialized reports (technology, stocks, etc.) as needed by clicking on Add news sources at the bottom of the list.

 Change what Assistant calls you

-In Settings, go to Personal Info.
+In Settings, go to Basic Info.
 You can change your Nickname here to whatever you prefer Assistant to call you.
-You can even customize the pronunciation!
+You can even customize the pronunciation.

 Watch for new partners